Newborn Testing Group

 Drug and alcohol abuse occur in up to 10 percent of pregnancies.
 The Child Abuse Prevention and Treatment Act requires states to establish policies and procedures for reporting cases of newborns exposed to substances of abuse .
 Forensic drug testing of newborn specimens such as umbilical cord tissue provides a tool for health practitioners to objectively identify exposed newborns.

-USDTL established the Perinatal Testing Group in response to our client’s needs.
-The Perinatal Testing Group provides a high level of support and is a source of specific information for perinatal health professionals.
+USDTL established the Newborn Testing Group in response to our client’s needs.
+The Newborn Testing Group provides a high level of support and is a source of specific information for perinatal health professionals.

 1. Child Welfare Information Gateway.
 (2012).
 Parental drug use as child abuse.
 Washington, DC: U.S. Department of Health and Human Services, Children’s Bureau.